 Definitions of the term "sexual orientation"

-A novel, conservative Christian
+Part 1 of 2 parts: A novel, conservative

-definition that includes 30 behaviors
+Christian definition including 30 behaviors

 Background: Definition among secular sources:

 According to Wikipedia: "Sexual orientation is usually classified

 according to the sex or gender of the people who are found sexually attractive."